oxUnd/qs/README.md

 - `?` - Matches any single character
 - `[abc]` - Matches any character in the brackets

+If a target with the same name already exists, the new source files will be appended to that target.
+This allows you to add more source files to an existing target without manually editing the CMakeLists.txt file.

 ### Build project

 ```